 Another scale-related point is the fact that you’re free to check your traffic concentration and deploy your website to data centers physically closer to the majority of your visitors.
 This ensures less latency than in traditional hosting.

-Moreover, most famous hosting in cloud options offer caching, which crucially decreases load time.
+Moreover, most famous hostings in cloud options offer caching, which crucially decreases load time.
 Here’s how caching works.

-Managed WordPress hosting on top of Google cloud
+7. Managed WordPress hosting on top of Google Cloud

-To make things even simpler for you, there is 10Web managed WordPress hosting on top of Google cloud.
+To make things even simpler for you, there is 10Web automated WordPress hosting on top of Google cloud.
 A combination of Google Cloud advantages, it offers:

 - Extreme speed, through giving your website absolute isolation and using the best technologies.